telecom2k3/caldavzap-baikal4.6-1/README.md

 Testing:

-The CalDavZAP Calendar functions can be tested independently of Roundcube.
+(1) The CalDavZAP Calendar functions can be tested independently of Roundcube.
 Simply point your browser to: "/plugins/caldavzap/caldavzap_0.13.2/index.php".

+(2) Caldavzap is an HTML5 Javascript client.
+After making any changes, make sure you:

+  Run the "cache_update.sh" script in the "/plugins/caldavzap/caldavzap_0.13.2/" folder<br>
+  Clear your browser cache<br>
+  Close and restart the browser<br>

+(3) Use Google Chrome's Developer Tools to identify problems with webserver content headers.